There are three major laws created to protect persons with disabilities:

 - Parents have a right to give input as to the content of the IEP.

-- Parents have a right to disagree with IEP content and voice those concerns.
+- Parents have a right to disagree with IEP content and voice your concerns.

-- If you re-admit your child after one school year has expired, the school may administer an achievement test for information to update the IEP.
+- After one school year has expired, the school may administer an achievement or other types of tests for information to update the IEP.

-- If you re-admit you child after 3 school years, a complete comprehensive evaluation will be conducted and a new IEP written.
+- After 3 school years, a complete comprehensive evaluation will be conducted and a new IEP written.

 Section 504 of the Rehabilitation Act, 1973

-Section 504 covers qualified students with disabilities who attend schools receiving federal financial assistance.
+Section 504 covers qualified students with disabilities who attend schools that receive federal financial assistance.
 To be protected under Section 504, a student must be determined to:

 (1) have a physical or mental impairment that substantially limits one or more major life activities; or